Niki1oo1/niki1oo1.github.io/blog/index.md

 # Blog

-I occasionally write about ideas, tutorials, or thoughts from my work and study.
+I occasionally write about ideas, tutorials, or thoughts from my work and study.a

 Stay tuned for upcoming posts!